mmikkel/DashCols-Craft/README.md

 * Now supports editing columns for _Users_  – big thanks to Lindsey DiLoreto for the help!
 * Now supports editing columns for _Assets_
 * CP section redesigned
+* Fixes issue with the _Edit columns_ button not always appearing

 #### 1.2.5